DeaglanBartlett/roxy/docs/source/tutorial.rst

 	   w_gauss      1.63      0.28      1.59      1.20      2.09   3000.74      1.00

 	Number of divergences: 0

+In this example we chose to use ``method='mnr'``, but this can be any one of 'mnr', 'gmm', 'unif' or 'prof'.
+See ``roxy.likelihoods`` and the MNR paper for more details of the choice of likelihood.

 We now plot the results.
 The trace plot gives the sample value as a function of MCMC step, the triangle plot gives the one- and two-dimensional posterior distributions, and the posterior predictive plot gives the predicted function values at 1, 2 and 3 sigma confidence.
 These plots make use of the `arviz <https://www.arviz.org/en/latest/>`_, `getdist <https://getdist.readthedocs.io/en/latest/>`_ and `fgivenx <https://fgivenx.readthedocs.io/en/latest/?badge=latest>`_ modules, respectively.
 We also have functionality to produce triangle plots with the `corner <https://corner.readthedocs.io/en/latest/>`_ module (by replacing ``module='getdist'`` with ``module='corner'`` in ``roxy.plotting.triangle_plot``).